blazQ/mpi-word-count/README.md

 This list of files is used in order to generate the workload, which is done independently by each processor, in order to avoid wasting time waiting for the master to finish.
 This can be done assuming that the generated list of files maintains the same order, which is true if all processors run on the same OS.

 To generalize this behaviour, we can simply sort the file list before generating the workload.

+Details on workload generation can be found in the following section.

 After generating the workload, each process accesses its list of chunks and proceed to count their words, saving for each special chunk their respective first and last word.
 Results of the counting are stored in an hashtable called dict.